-Using Previous Knowledge for Stock Market Prediction Based on Fundamentalist Analysis with Fuzzy-Neural Networks
+Using Multi-Agents to Predict the Stock Market Evolution Based on Fundamentalist Analysis and Fuzzy-Neural Networks

-RENATO DE C. T. RAPOSO, ADRIANO J. DE O. CRUZ AND SUELI MENDES Núcleo de Computação Eletrônica, Instituto de Matemática, Federal University of Rio de Janeiro PO BOX 2324, Rio de Janeiro, RJ, CEP 20001-970 BRAZIL
+RENATO DE C. T. RAPOSO1, ADRIANO J. DE O. CRUZ2, SUELI MENDES3, FABIANO CLAPP DA SILVA4, FABIO DE MELLO GUIMARÃES COSTA5, JEFERSON MARTINS FARIAS6, PETER SANTOS ANDRADE SILVA7, ARMANDO LUIZ8 AND WILLIAM OSVALDO DO NASCIMENTO9 Núcleo de Computação Eletrônica, Instituto de Matemática, Federal University of Rio de Janeiro and Estácio de Sá University PO BOX 2324, Rio de Janeiro, RJ, CEP 20001-970 BRAZIL

-Abstract: - The purposes of this paper are: i) show how to use the previous knowledge of any economic analyst and represent this knowledge using frames [7]; ii) discuss the application of a combination of Neural Networks and Fuzzy Logic to predict the evolution of stock prices of Brazilian companies traded on the São Paulo Stock Exchange; iii) present the obtained results.
+Abstract: - In this article, we discuss the implementation of an Interactive Intelligent Decision System with emphasis on the multi-agent module.
+The system uses techniques of Distributed Artificial Intelligence, more specifically it adopts the cognitive multi-agent systems approach, requiring rule-based programming and human/computer interaction.
+The multi-agents were implemented using Java.
+Other purposes of this paper are: i) discuss how information obtained from users and from the market is dynamically processed and stored on a database, making all the process very adaptive; ii) show how to use the previous knowledge of economic analysts and how to represent this knowledge using frames and Common Lisp; iii) discuss the application of a combination of Neural Networks and Fuzzy Logic to predict the evolution of stock prices of Brazilian companies traded on the São Paulo Stock Exchange; iv) present the obtained results.
 The network indicates if a trader would have to keep, sell or buy a stock using a combination of information extracted from balance sheets (released every three months) and market indicators.
-The results show that the network combining the previous knowledge of the economic analyst deliver good results depending on the quality of the available data and others factors.
+The results show that the network combining the previous knowledge of the economic analyst and other economic indicators can deliver good results depending on the quality of the available data.

-Key Words: - Previous Knowledge, Fuzzy Neural Networks, Stock Market Prediction, Fundamentalist Analysis
+Key Words: - Multi-Agent, Frames, Stock Market Prediction, Fuzzy Neural Networks, Fundamentalist Analysis